 Successful completion of the program results in graduation from the PSC.
 Each of the PSC holds graduation ceremonies two times per year, in the spring and fall, to commemorate the accomplishment.
-This fall, each of the PSC programs held ceremonies where the participants receive certificates of achievement and had their convictions vacated.
+This spring, each of the PSC programs held ceremonies where the participants received certificates of achievement and had their convictions vacated.
 Individuals are provided assistance in filing for expungement of felony cases.
+The 2025 spring Commencement season included 67 individuals who successfully completed the PSC programs.